Nina Hagen discography

-German singer Nina Hagen has released seventeen studio albums, fourteen compilation albums, one soundtrack album and two extended plays.
-Hagen first signed with CBS Records in 1976 with her group Nina Hagen Band.
+German singer Nina Hagen has released sixteen studio albums, twenty-five compilation albums, one soundtrack album and one extended play.
+Hagen first signed with CBS Records in 1976 with her group the Nina Hagen Band.
 In 1982, she detached herself from the band and released three solo albums on the label.
 In 1986, her contract with CBS expired and was not renewed.
 In 1989, Hagen signed with Mercury Records, on which label she released three new albums.